mw-hrastega/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 ![build_environment](https://user-images.githubusercontent.com/48831250/105091260-943ea280-5a6d-11eb-8d11-48747df7ec32.png)

 6. In the **Build** section, select **Add build step > Run MATLAB Tests**.
 Then, select your desired artifacts to be generated in the project workspace.
-The plugin in this example is configured to generate Cobertura code coverage and JUnit test result reports.
+The plugin in this example is configured to generate Cobertura code coverage and JUnit-style test result reports.
 Furthermore, the coverage report is generated only for the code in the `source` folder located in the root of your repository.
 For more information on how to configure the plugin, see [Plugin Configuration Guide](../CONFIGDOC.md).

 ![run_matlab_tests](https://user-images.githubusercontent.com/48831250/105909903-2149a480-5ff6-11eb-81f1-c3b44e9b17d1.png)

-7. In the **Post-build Actions** section, add two post-build actions to publish the Cobertura code coverage and JUnit test result reports.
+7. In the **Post-build Actions** section, add two post-build actions to publish the Cobertura code coverage and JUnit-style test result reports.
 For each report, provide the path to the report file.

 ![post_build](https://user-images.githubusercontent.com/48831250/105082096-14aad680-5a61-11eb-9868-68d018199f9d.png)